NonGMOTrash/teralite/README.md

     Portions of this software are copyright ©2021 The FreeType Project (www.freetype.org).
 All rights reserved.

 ### font credits:
-the font used is "Thintel" by Sam Keddy (http://samkeddy.com/fonts/) licensed under CC-BY 4.0
+the font used is "m6x11" by Daniel Linssen (twitter: @managore)

 ### sound credits: